ejw773/to-do-30/README.md

 ### That's It!

 Add as many or as few features as wanted.
 Redux?
 Sure.
 Backend?
 Great.
 Awesome styling?
 Awesome.
 Unit tests?
 Try it.
 Unbelievably hideous frontend that barely does anything?
 Some days will be like that.
 Don't let them stop you.

+* Bonus: Create [an index page](https://todo.elijahwilcott.com/) for all your different deployed apps.

 ![To-Do 30](https://github.com/ejw773/to-do-30/blob/main/public/to-do-30-flattened.png)